tonethar/IGME-330-Spring-2021/weekly/week-04A-notes.md

   - Proposal - due end of week 5
   - Prototype/Critique Groups - end of week 6
   - Final version - due end of week 7
+- Next Tuesday 2/23 is recharge day #1 - no class meeting on that day, and nothing will be due

 <!--
 - Any questions on [Canvas III - Transformations](https://github.com/tonethar/IGME-330-Master/blob/master/notes/canvas-3.md)?